“Customers that used to have to shop in stores must now want to shop” – IHL

 In the coming weeks we’ll be offering a series of blog posts detailing how drop shipping is an important solution to the out of stock and inventory visibility issues that ecommerce and omnichannel strategies are exacerbating.
 We’ll discuss what drop shipping is at scale, why it’s so important, and the technical details of how to implement and run a successful enterprise level program.

-In this post I’ll discuss some of the insights and conclusions from IHL’s research study to frame why and how drop shipping is such an important strategy for modern retail.
+In this post I’ll discuss some of the insights and conclusions from IHL’s research study to frame why drop shipping is such an important strategy for modern retail, as well as how to drop ship successfully.

 There’s No Stopping Ecommerce